nhan-123/project2-azure-udacity/README.md

 Python 3.7
 # Overview
 In this project, you will build a Github repository from scratch and create a scaffolding that will assist you in performing both Continuous Integration and Continuous Delivery.
 You'll use Github Actions along with a Makefile, requirements.txt and application code to perform an initial lint, test, and install cycle.
 Next, you'll integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.
+# Project plan
+* The link to a Trello board for the project: https://trello.com/b/qveRRkUp/my-plan
+* The link to a spreadsheet that includes the original and final project plan: https://docs.google.com/spreadsheets/d/1jq0XmB-HsapoLsMFeLn3Xvq11SSmmy6BV9hXS5VJtM4/edit#gid=0

 # Continuous Delivery on Azure

 ## 1. Set up azure cloud shell